RP6502-VGA

 } data[width_chars * height_chars];

-Fonts are encoded in wide format.
-The first 256 bytes are the first row of each of the 256 glyphs.
+Fonts are encoded in a wide format: the first 256 bytes hold the first row of all 256 glyphs, the next 256 bytes the second row, and so on.

 struct {